Tippi Hedren: Personal life

-Hedren was instrumental in helping a desperate Nguyen Thi Chinh to enter the US after the fall of the South Vietnam government in 1975, she arranged for an air ticket and a visa for her and then invited her to stay in her house.
+Hedren was instrumental in helping Kieu Chinh enter the US after the Fall of Saigon in 1975.
+Hedren arranged for an air ticket and a visa for Chinh and then invited her to stay in her house.

 Hedren suffered from severe and persistent headaches for a long time, which rendered her unable to accept several projects, including a television series produced by and starring Betty White.
-After she got a titanium plate put in her neck, she improved and then agreed, with the blessing of her doctor, to take the part of a dying woman in the soap opera Fashion House.
+After she got a titanium plate put in her neck, she improved and then agreed, with the blessing of her doctor, to take the part of a dying woman in the 2006 soap opera Fashion House.
 While she was rehearsing a scene, a gallon of water fell from the ceiling onto her head.
 The headaches returned after the incident and persisted.
 Hedren filed a suit to receive recompense following her inability to work.
 Hedren's lawyer, Joseph Allen, made a mistake in his discussions with the defendants that allowed them to block him from filing suit.
 Hedren sued Allen for malpractice.
 In 2013, The Hollywood Reporter reported that Hedren had been awarded a $1.5 million settlement, including $213,400 for past lost earnings and $440,308 for future lost earnings, against her former lawyer.
 Hedren was hurt by the report since she had not collected the award.
 She gave an interview to explain that her former lawyer does not have the money to pay her, and discussed how the report put her in a difficult situation since her foundation was in dire need of funds.
 She explained that she has to raise $75,000 monthly just to keep it going.
 "Chances are I won't ever even see the money, and that's what hurts so badly, that in all of this pain and suffering that publication ran with a swift and not researched story, which told people around the world who have been so gracious and thoughtful about sending donations, that I no longer needed them."

+Hedren is a pescetarian."A Life in the Day: Tippi Hedren, actress". thetimes.co.uk.
+Retrieved 8 April 2023.
+"I don’t eat meat as an ethical choice.
+I know fish are animals, but my doctor said if I don’t eat some fish I’ll get sick."

+In February 2024 it was reported that Hedren is suffering from dementia.